 Our Top Recommendation

-We looked at a wide variety of cat scratchers, from simple cardboard wedges to beautifully designed large wooden towers, trees and sisal pieces.
-Cardboard has the advantage of being recyclable once your cats have finally trashed it, and some of the scratchers are made out of recycled materials, too.
-The best cat scratchers are large enough for a cat to stretch out fully, and have material that doesn't trap a cat's claws and doesn't fall out all over the floor.
+We looked at a wide variety of kitty scratchers, from simple cardboard wedges to beautifully designed large wooden towers, trees and sisal pieces.
+Cardboard has the advantage of being recyclable once your kittens have finally trashed it, and some of the scratchers are made out of recycled materials, too.
+The best cat scratchers are large enough for a kitten to stretch out fully, and have material that doesn't trap a cat's claws and doesn't fall out all over the floor.
 Many of the higher priced scratchers also double as cat perches, and some have cat toys included to make them into multi-use cat furniture.

 There's a lot of choice out there.
 There are some great products, and there are also some rather poor ones.
 Design is often an issue, and some of the lower range cardboard products are overpriced and shed far too much cardboard over your floor.
 We had to evaluate quite a few products to find the right ones.